Section 3: Korean War

 Following World War II (1941-1945), relations between the United States and Soviet Union, led by Russia, grew very tense.
 Both nations had built atomic weapons.
 The Soviet Union was expanding into eastern Europe and promoted communism throughout the world.
 The United States responded to Soviet aggression with the Truman Doctrine (also called the containment policy).
 The United States adopted this policy as part of a strategy to limit Soviet and Chinese communism in the developing parts of the world.
 This policy meant that the United States would maintain military forces in readiness around the world to stop communist advances in non-communist nations.
 The United States had accepted a new role in the world as a force for democracy and freedom against communism.

 Following World War II, the Asian nation of Korea was divided into two spheres of influence.
 The Soviet Union occupied the northern part of Korea and the United States occupied the southern part.
-On June 25, 1950, soldiers of communist North Korea (with help from China) crossed the 38th parallel into non-communist South Korea.
+On June 25, 1950, soldiers of communist North Korea (with help from China) crossed the 38th parallel of latitude into non-communist South Korea.
 The United States sent troops to reinforce the Korean army.
 The U.S. pushed the North Koreans back to the 38th parallel.
 The United Nations approved and supported military action in Korea, but the United States Congress did not declare war.
 Politicians and military leaders in the U.S. believed that the events in Korea proved the value of the Truman Doctrine.

 The Korean War was unpopular in North Dakota.
 Of the 2,600 North Dakota National Guard soldiers and officers who served during the Korean War, 800 served overseas.
 Sixteen died in combat.
 However, many of the soldiers felt that this war was different from World War II.
 Many of the soldiers did not understand what the war was about; there were no clearly defined goals for the Korean conflict.